How to Build Root Prevention, Protect Android Apps

 Rooting is a very powerful operation, which should only be used by developers or pen testers during the development and testing stages.
 In any other circumstances rooting gives the user capabilities that can put the entire device at risk.
 For example, users can download apps from any app store, regardless of the store’s security and legal status, damage the entire OS to the point of rendering it unusable, and download malware.
 At the hands of highly skilled and sophisticated users rooting can help gaining unauthorized access to mobile apps.

-Detecting rooting on Android apps by Using Appdome
+Detect rooting on Android apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect rooting without an SDK or gateway: